samwiseg1129/startup/notes.md

 ### today i have learned a lot about the basic structure of html.
 I have been working to learn about links and buttons etc. looking forward to the build

+### today i learned how bad it is if i get behind on my coding projects hahah